beta/telegram-imgur-bot/README.md

 # Imgur Bot

-A Telegram bot for uploading images to Imgur.
+A Telegram bot which uploads images sent from you to Imgur and replies with direct links.
+Useful for sharing images, writing blogs, etc.

 ## Screenshot